-Three Parameters Plus, Inc. of Fairbanks, AK, a natural resource consulting firm, has been retained by ITH to: 1) conduct an initial baseline surface water sampling program to evaluate metal and organic content of streams that drain the project area as well as regional streams upgradient from the project area; and 2) complete a wetlands inventory extending beyond ITH's land position.
+Three Parameters Plus, Inc. of Fairbanks, AK, has been retained by ITH to: 1) conduct an initial baseline surface water sampling program to evaluate metal and organic content of streams that drain the project area as well as regional streams up-gradient from the project area; and 2) complete a wetlands inventory on and around ITH's land position.

-Water samples are being collected from 13 sites on a near monthly basis during the summer months.
-This survey is currently in progress and analyses are pending.
-One well has been established to monitor the static water table fluctuations on Money Knob and water table measurements are taken on each hole upon completion.
+Water samples have been collected from 14 sites on a near monthly basis from March through October.
+This survey is currently in progress but a 2009 report indicates apparent local and seasonal spikes among some analytes (Three Parameters Plus inc. 2009).
+These are deemed to be mostly natural and, in part, a reflection of past placer mining activity.
+Sampling will continue in order to develop base line trends for each sample location.
+One well has been established to monitor the static water table fluctuations on Money Knob and water table measurements are taken on each drill hole upon completion.

-ABR Inc. of Anchorage, AK is conducting a survey to assess quality and biodiversity of fish, benthic invertebrate, and periphyton populations in the streams that drain and are adjacent to the project area.
-Surveys of this type are conducted at this early stage of a project to determine the current conditions against which environmental quality metrics can be established should a mine be constructed.
+ABR Inc. of Anchorage, AK conducted a survey in 2009 to assess quality and biodiversity of fish, benthic invertebrate, and periphyton populations in the streams that drain and are adjacent to the project area.
+Surveys of this type are conducted at this early stage to determine the current conditions against which environmental quality metrics can be established should a mine be constructed.
 Two separate attempts to identify fish populations that might be suitable for environmental monitoring, including both minnow traps and electrofishing, encountered only grayling, which are unsuitable for monitoring because of their migratory habits.
 No other species were identified.